fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 ### Deleting old instances

 You don't have to delete old instances - I often have several hanging around.
-They don't cost you any money if they are off.
+They only cost you money if you take up more than 30 GB of space total.
 But if you do want to, open the AWS EC2 Console, click on the **Actions** menu, and hit **Terminate**:
 ![Deleting instance](./diagrams/terminate_instance.png)

+## Troubleshooting server configurations

+If something went wrong after you started setting up your server the easiest thing to do is to delete this instance and start up a new one (see step 16).
+You won't have to re-register a domain name or pay extra fees - EC2 instances are designed to be easily disposable.